Kora hugged her fellow barbarians. “My brothers! It is good to see you!”

 “BARBARIANS!”
 Kora screamed.
 “CHARGE!”

-They broke into a gallop.
-As they surged around Wodec (he’d closed his eyes, wrapped his hands around his staff and begun to chant) Kora leapt onto the back of her newly appointed war-raptor.
-ANOS’s robots cut loose with DARPA-crafted rounds and weaponized light.
-The munitions sparked off enchanted shields that Wodec had summoned around the barbarians—invisible globes which became partway visible as their fronts were limned by fiery explosions and sizzling lasers.
+As they surged around Wodec (he’d closed his eyes, wrapped his hands around his staff and begun to chant) Kora leapt on the back of her newly appointed raptor.
+ANOS’s robots cut loose: DARPA-crafted rounds and weaponized light sparked off enchanted shields that Wodec had summoned around the barbarians—invisible globes which became partway visible as their fronts were limned by explosions and lasers.

-A second later the Indashi were slicing through drones with axe-swings and sword-thrusts.
-As Kora threw a rising chop, bisecting a robot into two sparking halves, a barbarian named Skal’Nug ran his raptor up the front of a cruiser, denting its hood with four-clawed talon marks.
+As Kora threw a rising chop, bisecting a robot into sparking halves, a warrior named Skal’Nug ran his raptor up the front of a cruiser, denting its hood with a pair of four-clawed talons.
 A trio of police raised their M4 rifles, but—

-—the raptor spat purple mucus at them.
-One moment they were squared up in strong shooting stances, the next they were screaming in terror, throwing out eighties movie references—holy shit it’s gonna burn our skin off like in motherfucking Aliens—but luckily for them, the magic raptor-loogie didn’t melt their faces or strip the tissue from their bones, it immobilized them in a solid honeycomb of violet fibers.
-A seasoned police sergeant named Casey Decker hollered at his troopers to shut the fuck up and stop being pussies; these goddamn Conan rejects weren’t trying to hurt them.
+—the raptor spat a purple fan of mucus at them.
+One moment they were squared up in strong shooting stances, the next they were screaming in terror, throwing out eighties movie references—holy shit it’s gonna burn our skin off like in motherfucking Aliens—but luckily for them, the magic raptor-loogie didn’t strip the tissue from their bones, it immobilized them in a solid honeycomb of violet fibers.
+A salty sergeant hollered at his troopers to shut the fuck up and stop being pussies; these goddamn Conan rejects weren’t trying to hurt them.

 Kora was glad.
-Their steel-jacketed rounds had no chance of piercing Wodec’s magic shields, but it was good to know the loogie-bound officers knew the score.
+Their nine-mil couldn’t pierce Wodec’s shields, but it was good to know the loogie-bound officers knew the score.
 The robo-commandos, however, were a different matter.

-She spotted four robots on her right, combining together into a tread-mounted missile launcher.
-She pulled back on YigThantir’s reigns, causing the raptor to rear up as tall as it could, and pointed her giant-ass sword at the machine-formed super-weapon.
+She spotted four machine-men on her right, combining together into a tread-mounted launcher.
+She pulled back on YigThantir’s reigns, causing the raptor to rear up as high as it could, and pointed her giant-ass sword at the robot-formed super-weapon.

 “WODEC, LEFT FLANK!” she cried.
 “MACHINE-SPAWN CATAPULT!”

-Kora swore and pointed her sword at four dino-riders closest to the launcher.
+Kora swore and pointed her blade at four dino-riders.
 “You, you, you, you!”
-She swung her sword toward the super-weapon.
+She swung her sword back at the super-weapon.
 “Raptor spit!
 NOW!”

-The warriors issued curt commands to their saurian mounts, causing them to snap their heads in twitchy jerks and let loose with globules of purple saliva.
-Just as the cannon lit with backblast, it was ensconced in a wad of enchanted goo.
+The raptors snapped their heads in twitchy jerks and let fly with purple saliva.
+Just as the cannon lit with backblast, it was clogged in a wad of enchanted goo.
 Kora had time to whisper a prayer before—

 —the launcher exploded in a spectacular burst of flame and smoke.
-Her quick thinking had paid off; instead of shooting its deadly payload, the rocket had gone off in its cradle.
+Her quick thinking had paid off; instead of shooting its deadly payload, the rocket had detonated in its cradle.

-Kora leaned to the right. decapitating a laser-toting commando with a heavy swipe.
-A few more minuts of dino-riding asskicking, and she saw they’d won.
-They’d immobilized the cops, destroyed the robots, and Wodec had brought the helicopters low with his world-class telekinesis.
-Once the pilots had fled the craft, he used psychic pressure to crumple them into twists of metal.
+Kora leaned right. decapitating a laser-toting commando with a heavy swipe.
+A few more minutes of dino-riding asskicking, and she saw they’d won.
+They’d immobilized the cops and destroyed the robots.
+Wodec had brought the choppers low with some world-class telekinesis.
+Once the pilots had fled the craft, he crumpled them into metal twists.

 “Fine work, brothers!
 DAMN fine work!
-Akanax smiles on you, and so do I!”
+Akanax smiles, and so do I!”

 “RAH!”
-As one, the barbarians thumped their chests with their weapon-free hands.
+They thumped their chests with their weapon-free hands.

 Her voice lowered.
 “Wodec.”